Managing Information Overload: Curating Your Professional Feed

 The consequences are measurable: decision fatigue, decreased creativity, and a "leaky bucket" syndrome where information enters the brain and exits immediately because there is no system to capture and connect it.
 You aren't building a knowledge base; you're just standing in a digital rainstorm.

-Tactical Curation Frameworks
+Tactical Frameworks

 Aggregating via Semantic Filtering